tawsbob/caraway-project/README.md

  - Technical implementation is important.
  - You can use additional libraries.
  - Does not need to be mobile responsive.
 Some grid or container should be present
- - Do not exceed 3 hours.
+ - This challenge typically takes about 90 minutes to complete.
+Do not exceed 3 hours.